magento/architecture/design-documents/service-isolation.md

 * *Catalog* - contains an implementation of Catalog; deployed on Catalog instance
 * *CatalogProxy* - contains proxy implementations of Catalog services.
 Deployed on client services (Checkout, OMS)

+### Split database

+Today Magento 2 supports ability to deploy Checkout and Order Management databases separately from main database.
+We should go further and isolate all service databases.

+A service must not talk to other service database directly, only through service contracts.

+This will require codebase modifications similar to those that were already done for Checkout and Order Management:
+- Review application scenarios and minimize data relations in them
+- Replace the required inter-service db-level data relations, joins, and transactions with application-level relations, joins, and transactions

+Unlike current implementation (OS & Commerce split), the data relation decoupling should be performed in Open Source edition of Magento to simplify extension development.

 ### Support for split extensions on Marketplace

 The current data model of Marketplace does not support multiple packages per extension.
 Since an extension can customize multiple services, it should be possible to create an extension that consists of multiple composer packages.
 Such extensions must be supported by Magento Marketplace.